Challenges Faced by Simone Biles: Obstacles and Turning Points

 Resilience and perseverance in the journey of Simone Biles.
 A timeline of obstacles and growth.

-In 2013, Simone Biles competed at the U.S. Classic and performed poorly, falling several times.
-She consulted a sports psychologist who helped her with her anxiety and confidence issues.
+In July 2013, Simone Biles had a poor performance at the U.S. Classic, falling several times and twisting her ankle.
+Following this, she consulted a sports psychologist, who helped her with anxiety and confidence issues.

-In September 2016, after her medical information was released, Simone Biles disclosed on Twitter that she has attention deficit hyperactivity disorder (ADHD) and was permitted to take medication for it, having received a therapeutic use exemption.
-She was applauded for opening up about ADHD.
+In September 2016, following a cyber espionage attack on the World Anti-Doping Agency, Simone Biles disclosed that she has attention deficit hyperactivity disorder (ADHD) and has been permitted to take medication for it under a therapeutic use exemption.

-On January 18, 2018, Simone Biles publicly announced that she was sexually assaulted by former USA Gymnastics physician Larry Nassar and accused USA Gymnastics of covering it up.
+On January 18, 2018, Simone Biles publicly stated that she was sexually assaulted by former USA Gymnastics physician Larry Nassar and accused USA Gymnastics of covering it up.

 2020: 2020 Summer Olympics

-At the 2020 Summer Olympics, Biles withdrew from most of the competition after the qualification round due to "the twisties".
-She won a silver medal with the United States team nicknamed the "Fighting Four".
+During the 2020 Summer Olympics, Simone Biles withdrew from most of the competition after the qualification round due to "the twisties".
+She did, however, win a bronze medal on balance beam and a silver medal with the U.S. team nicknamed the "Fighting Four" at the 2020 Olympics.

-On July 28, 2021, Simone Biles withdrew from the finals of the individual all-around competition at the Olympics, citing concerns about her mental health.
+On July 28, 2021, Simone Biles withdrew from the finals of the individual all-around competition at the Olympics, citing mental health concerns.